jebitok-dev/platform-game/README.md

 - Move to left using <- arrow
 - Jump using up arrow

 The objective of the game is to collect the stars, each time you collect 16 stars, a bomb enters the game, you have to continue collecting stars avoiding the bombs that will be appearing every 16 bombs collected.
+Once player reaches the end of the game or is hit by bomb the game is over and they submit there name and score to be updated on LeaderBoard.
+The board is ranked based on the highest score.

 ## Getting Started